-Ukrainian police have stepped up security measures at the TV center in Kyiv in light of the protesters' reported intentions to block its operations.
+Ukrainian police have stepped up security measures at the TV center in Kiev in light of the protesters' reported intentions to block its operations.

 "In light of certain demonstrators' intention to march toward the TV tower and blockade it, police have also increased security of the TV center," it said.